M-erb/DB-Quoting/README.md

-# databaseQuote
+# DB Quotes

-Generates a 'script' for database team to follow and work a restore request allow with generating quoted fees
+Auto generates pre-determined quotes for work being requested by customer.
+Also Generates a 'script' for a support rep to deliver to the DB team of requested work.

 ##How it works

-Fill out the checkboxes and fields and watch as the bottom section live fils it self out and is ready to copy
+Fill out the checkboxes and fields and watch as the bottom section live fills it self out and is ready to copy

 ##What makes it run?